xrisaD/AUEB-Projects/6th semester/Information Retrieval/assignments/part2/README.md

-Information retrieval system using Apache Lucene and Synonym Extension with WordNet
+Information retrieval system using Apache Lucene and synonym extension with WordNet